awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Error message**: `Internal Server Error.
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`

-A problem with the Automation service is preventing the specified Automation document from running correctly\.
+A problem with the Automation service is preventing the specified runbook from running correctly\.
 To resolve this issue, contact AWS Support\.
 Provide the execution ID and customer ID, if available\.

 ## Execution started, but timed out<a name="automation-trbl-to"></a>